cmu-sei/kaiju/README.md

 [Pre-built Kaiju packages][prebuilts] are available.
 Simply download the ZIP file corresponding with your version of Ghidra and install according to the instructions below.
+It is recommended to install via Ghidra's graphical interface, but it is also possible to manually unzip into the appropriate directory to install.

 CERT Kaiju requires the following runtime dependencies:
 - [Ghidra](https://ghidra-sre.org) 9.1+ (9.2+ recommended)